onodono/Hotends/README.md

 | | Uses standard M3x15mm thermistor and M6x20mm heater cartridge. | Some argue that the Dragon is a "clone" of the Slice Engineering Mosquito.|
 | | Ceramic heatbreak is available to print abrasive materials. | Tightly toleranced heat break is sensitive to poor quality filament that exceeds 1.75mm diameter.|

-**Pricing**
-- ~$50 USD

-**Pros**
-- TheRigid mounting solution enables "one-handed" nozzle changes.
-- It has a marginally longer melt-zone when compared to the E3D V6.
-- Uses standard M3x15mm thermistor and M6x20mm heater cartridge.
-- Ceramic heatbreak is available to print abrasive materials.

-**Cons**
-- The slightly longer melt-zone gives results in low-medium flow rates ~15mm^3/s.
-- It is easy to strip the M1.4 screws that attach the heater block to the frame.
-- Some argue that the Dragon is a "clone" of the Slice Engineering Mosquito.
-- Tightly toleranced heat break is sensitive to poor quality filament that exceeds 1.75mm diameter.

 ### Dragon High Flow
 ![Dragon HF](https://github.com/user-attachments/assets/fdd967b2-0186-4723-a147-a2f781b9d1ee)